aszkid/milsim/SCHEMA.md

 Read [this post by L. Spiro](https://www.gamedev.net/forums/topic/672161-need-scene-graph-advice-please/?tab=comments#comment-5255071) on the function of scene graphs for clarification: *"Scene graphs do not supply anything.
 They propagate data and transforms down.
 These transforms may be used for rendering, but that is not the scene graph’s problem.
 They can also be used for physics or whatever.
 After the scene graph facilitates the creation of the world coordinates of an object, it sits back and lets the other systems use that data as they please.
 That’s their problem, not Mr. Graph’s."*

 And [more stuff](http://lspiroengine.com/?p=566).

+### Material

+We need a high-level material editor, graph-based, all that jazz.
+I envision two types of low-level shaders: a 3D-ready shader, dealing with vertex position, normal, texture coordinates and/or base color, and a 2D-ready shader, dealing with GUI rendering.
+The right tools for flexibility (no texture? no normals? etc) are [*GLSL subroutines*](https://www.khronos.org/opengl/wiki/Shader_Subroutine).
+Our material editor must feed the übershader with vertex/color data, through visual editing.